raspberrypilearning/python-wild-wiggle-the-snake/en/step_4.md

 <h2 class="c-project-heading--explainer">Slither, slither...</h2>

-Let’s give your snake a longer body by adding two more segments behind it.
+Give your snake a longer body by adding two more segments behind it.

-We’ll keep using the `x` variable and subtract different amounts to place each circle in the right spot.
+Keep using the `x` variable and subtract different amounts to place each circle in the right spot.

 Each one should be a little smaller, and moved further to the left.